arcus/education_modules/elements_of_maps/elements_of_maps.md

 Although a map can be an extremely effective way of sharing your data, be aware that as a visual medium, maps will be inaccessible to members of your audience who are visually impaired.
 While we are focusing on the visual aspects in this module, it is important to provide text summaries of your findings as well.

+The [World Wide Web Consortium (W3C)](https://www.w3.org) develops standards for web accessibility.
+Their Wiki's [article on Accessible Maps](https://www.w3.org/WAI/RD/wiki/Accessible_Maps) describes several types of tactile maps that can make maps more accessible to people with visual disabilities.

 </div>

 ### Shapes

-How did the data about stations, train lines (from [SEPTA](https://septaopendata-septa.opendata.arcgis.com/search?tags=Highspeed)), and zip codes (from [OpenDataPhilly](https://www.opendataphilly.org/dataset/zip-codes)) become a map?
+How did the data about stations, train lines (from [SEPTA](https://gis-septa.hub.arcgis.com/search?tags=Highspeed)), and zip codes (from [OpenDataPhilly](https://www.opendataphilly.org/dataset/zip-codes)) become a map?
 Each of those attributes was stored as text, a string of numbers representing one of the following types:

 - Points (and Multipoints)
 - Lines (and Mulitlines)